 - Climbing stairs

-According to Harmony R. Reynolds, MD, associate director of the Cardiovascular Clinical Research Center at NYU Langone Medical Center, in New York City, "intermittent exercise doesn't compensate for the time you sit.”
+According to Harmony R. Reynolds, MD, associate director of the Cardiovascular Clinical Research Center at NYU Langone Medical Center, "intermittent exercise doesn't compensate for the time you sit.”
 If you find yourself sitting for multiple hours a day (at work or home), make sure to stand up and move around periodically.
 Lack of movement can affect blood levels of fats and sugars, and increase your risk of heart attack or stroke.

-3. Putting a Stop to Bad Habits
+3. Put a Stop to Bad Habits (& Pick Up Good Ones)

 - Undiagnosed depression